stadium-software/conditional-datagrid-styling/README.md

 ![](images/ListType.png)

-4. Define the columns to analyse
+4. Define the columns to analyse in the List `Value` property
    1. *column*: the column name as defined in the *Column* property of the *DataGrid* or the column number

 ![](images/ColumnPropertyName.png)